 In some situations, you may receive your workers’ compensation insurance payments in one lump sum providing your insurer and employer agree to this form of payment arrangement.

 The official name of this agreement is a ‘commutation’ and under these terms, you are eligible to accept a single lump-sum payment compensation payment to cover all of your agreed entitlements including hospital, medical, and rehabilitation expenses.

 A commutation agreement also replaces any future weekly payments you may be eligible to receive.
 But while commutation agreements may allow you to access workers’ compensation as a lump sum rather than weekly payments, you must meet several criteria to secure these arrangements, including:

 - A 15 per cent permanent whole body impairment

 - The insurer and employer need to agree with the commutation

 - You need to have already received compensation for the impairment and any pain and suffering

 Furthermore, you must be entitled to ongoing weekly payments and have received compensation regularly over the last six months.
 You cannot make a claim for commutation until two years have passed since your first payout.

-You are also required to seek independent legal advice, which is why getting in touch with an experienced injury compensation law firm such as PK Simpson should be your next step.
-Our no-win, no-fee service means we absorb the upfront costs of pursuing a claim, so that you don’t have to pay any expenses until you receive a successful settlement.
+You are also required to seek independent legal advice, which is why getting in touch with an experienced injury compensation law firm such as PK Simpson should be your most important next step.
+Our no-win, no-fee service means we absorb the upfront costs of pursuing a claim so that you don’t have to pay any expenses until you receive a successful settlement.